lajumia/php-code-reference/README.md

 ## 01 array() method

-You can create 3 different types of arrays using the `array()` method:
+We can create 3 different types of arrays using the `array()` method:

 1. **Indexed Array**